rfox12/quasar-typescript-starter/README.md

 Especially webpack configuration extension has been taken from there and I cannot guarantee it's the best way to manage it, not having done it myself, but it works.

 Current setup is meant to work with normal, PWA and Electron modes and has not been tried with Cordova.
+All meaningful open issues I found on `app-extension-typescript` are solved by this starter.

 ## ESLint